BEBlab/SOD1-ddPCA/README.md

-# SOD1 ddPCA
+#  A multidimensional deep mutational scanning of the ALS protein SOD1: dissecting the effect of mutations on protein abundance and dimer formation
-A multidimensional DMS of the ALS protein SOD1 Pipeline to replicate the analysis and figures in: A multidimensional deep mutational scanning of the ALS protein SOD1: dissecting the effect of mutations on protein abundance and dimer formation (Tomás Quiroga, Laz Ashcroft, Lauren Rice, Defne Boratav, Mariano Martín, Juan Francisco Vázquez Costa, Bryony A Thomspon, Luke McAlary, Benedetta Bolognesi)
+Pipeline to replicate the analysis and figures in: A multidimensional deep mutational scanning of the ALS protein SOD1: dissecting the effect of mutations on protein abundance and dimer formation (Tomás Quiroga, Laz Ashcroft, Lauren Rice, Defne Boratav, Mariano Martín, Juan Francisco Vázquez Costa, Bryony A Thomspon, Luke McAlary, Benedetta Bolognesi)

 # Requirements